Aliens in the Attic: Plot

-Sparks helps the kids by creating weapons for them and reveals his teammates are after a machine called the "Sizematron", buried under the basement for many years that will allow the Zirkonians to invade the planet.
-The kids forgot their grandmother, and the aliens' mind controlled her.
-Which gives her superhuman strength and agility, but they obtain, and she defeats Ricky (now back in alien control) in a scene reminiscent of a fighting video game.
-However, the aliens manage to capture Jake and Sparks, whom they need to complete their mission - while Bethany discovers the aliens' existence.

-While rescuing Jake in the basement, Ricky insults Tom and the others and breaks up with Bethany because she always talks about feelings and family.
-The kids attack the aliens and rescue Sparks, but Skip succeeds in using the Sizematron machine, growing 30 feet tall and calls the Zirkonian invasion ships, prompting the kids to mind-control Skip into sending him and a grown Tazer back to the machine as Sparks has controlled it to shrink.
-Tazer and Razor (who have fallen in love) flee, while Skip is sucked into the damaged machine, which explodes.
-Sparks calls off the invasion and returns home to planet Zirkon after bidding farewell to the kids.
-Having grown closer towards each other the whole time, the kids resume their vacation and enjoy a day of fishing together with their parents, while Skip, having survived the explosion yet shrunk to an even smaller size than before, reappears bent on revenge, only for a crow to snatch him away and meets his demise.
+At dinner, Skip escapes from the box and takes Ricky's controller and Hannah's bag with Sparks inside.
+Nana, under the twins' control, defeats Ricky (back under alien control) similar to a fighting video game.
+However, the aliens capture Sparks, whom they need to complete their mission, while Bethany discovers the aliens.
+While rescuing Jake in the basement, Ricky insults Tom and the others and breaks up with Bethany, revealing his true colors.
+The kids attack the aliens and rescue Sparks, however, Skip successfully uses the Sizematron, growing 30 feet tall and summoning the Zirkonian invasion ships with beacons.
+The kids use the mind-control darts against the aliens, controlling Skip and sending him and a grown Tazer back to the machine to shrink them to regular size.
+Tazer and Razor (now in love), flee, while Skip is sucked into the damaged machine, which explodes.
+Sparks calls off the invasion and returns home to Zirkon after bidding farewell to the kids.
+Having grown closer, the kids resume their vacation to enjoy a day of fishing with their parents, while Skip, having survived the explosion yet shrunk to an even smaller size, reappears and bent on revenge, only to be snatched away by a crow.

-In a mid-credits scene, Bethany and Tom get their revenge on Ricky by making him look like a fool in front of his new girlfriend Annie Filkins, using the mind control remote; Bethany gleefully comments that "she is so keeping this" after she and Tom make Ricky land on his testicles on the stair rail.
+In the mid-credits scene, Bethany and Tom use the mind-control remote and take revenge on Ricky to make him act weirdly in front of his new (ex) girlfriend Annie Filkins, and Bethany gleefully comments that "she is so keeping this" after Ricky lands on his testicles on the stair railing.